-This is our March 2019 probate homes sales in Santa Clara County market activity report.
+Probate home sales in Santa Clara County March 2019 activity report.
 The data consists of homes sold in probate and include trust and conservatorship sales.

 There is a legal process an executor and administrator must follow to administer an estate.
 The process includes how to sell a probate home.